|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Children with autism spectrum disorders

-The goal of this benefit is to develop effective diagnostic assessment, developmentally appropriate treatment, progress monitoring, parent support and education to ensure best possible outcomes and quality of life for children with ASD and their families.
+The goal of this benefit is to develop effective diagnostic assessment and developmentally appropriate treatment as well as progress monitoring, parent support and education to ensure best possible outcomes and quality of life for children with ASD and their families.
 The new benefit recognizes that one treatment approach does not fit all children.

 News and events

 The council meeting is May 22, 2014, from 3 to 5 p.m. at the DHS Elmer L. Andersen building in Room 2370.